caponiartpark/caponiartpark/README.md

 - Fork this repository to your GitHub and clone it to your local environment.
 - Install all prerequisites.
 - Add your new Google Maps API key to the index.html file
+- Add your new Filestack API key to the admin.service.js file

 ### Prerequisites

 Link to software that is required before you attempt to start the app (e.g. node, mongo).